schneiderelectricsystemsitaly/IOTestingBoard/README.md

 ## Demo page
 * A WebBluetooth-based javascript client is available here: https://pbrunot.github.io/IOTestingBoard/iotesting.html
 * This page implements most of the commands available below.
+* I found that the Bluetooth in browsers is sometimes very buggy (random GATT errors), depending on the Windows machine or Bluetooth driver version.
+It is usually very stable on Android with Chrome, on Windows your mileage may vary.
+It has not been tested with other platforms.

 ## Bluetooth interface
 * The following commands are exposed through bluetooth